kennethrioja/secondbrain/talks.md

 - Coding Dojo : https://cui.unige.ch/fr/pin/club-de-programmation/ - ask for session for researchers
 - Datascience message : more than tests and software, teach them probabilities (type I error, etc.) and effect size
 - [`r-exams`](https://www.r-exams.org/tutorials/elearning/) for Randomized Moodle Exercices, teaching award in 2018 (Social sciences) :
-- IDEA – Next year : A student teaching R for students (Take Over)
+- IDEA DATA SCIENCE DAY 2024 : A student teaching R for students (Take Over)
 - Escape game : https://www.unige.ch/innovations-pedagogiques/innovations/escape-game , https://www.unige.ch/innovations-pedagogiques/project-list/escape-game-sur-genially
 - The GRAPH courses : https://thegraphcourses.org/
 - Scientific computing support : https://www.unige.ch/scicos/ (web dev?)
 - TO THINK : When creating a teaching experience (e.g., Take Over), make it reusable for other projects/courses and reproducible !
 - IDEA P3 : project, "think about the teacher !" – How a teacher can reuse the other "teaching awards" to enhance the global level of teaching at the university ?
 It is cool to have awards, it is better when it is reused and embedded in other courses to enhance students' experience
+- Matthias Studer, Geneva School of Social Sciences, "Randomized Moodle exercises for quantitative methods courses
+- Anastasia Floru, Geneva School of Economics and Management, "Why not learning with fun ?
+Escape Game an innovative tool to test your skills"

 Round Table Empowering Inclusive Data Science Education: Breaking the Psychological Walls :